-Ok, so EAA’s are essential, but do you know what each one actually does in the body?
+Ok, so EAA’s are essential, but do you know what each one does in the body?

 Yes, they’re involved heavily in building proteins and muscle, but each mighty little amino has something else to bring to the party too!

-Let’s take a deeper look at each individual essential amino acid, beginning with the “king” of aminos in:
+Let’s take a deeper look at each individual essential amino acid, beginning with the “king” of amino acids in: